sheydHD/my_resume/scripts/README.md

 ## 🚀 How It Works

 ### 1. **GitHub Actions Workflow** (`.github/workflows/update-readme.yml`)
-- **Triggers**: Automatically runs when PNG files or PDFs are pushed to the `master` branch
+- **Triggers**: Automatically runs when PNG files in `attachments/output/` or PDFs are pushed to the `master` branch
 - **Actions**:
   - Sets up Python environment
   - Runs the README generation script
   - Commits and pushes changes back to the repository

 ### 2. **Main Script** (`generate_readme.py`)
-- **Purpose**: Dynamically generates README.md content based on repository structure
+- **Purpose**: Dynamically generates README.md content based on PNG files in `attachments/output/`
 - **Features**:
-  - Automatically detects PNG files in `attachments/png/`
+  - Automatically detects PNG files in `attachments/output/`
   - Generates appropriate descriptions for each CV page
-  - Lists all available PDF files
-  - Counts LaTeX modules and other components
-  - Creates a professional, organized README structure
+  - Creates a clean, simple README with just the CV pages
+  - Sorts pages in correct numerical order

 ### 3. **Test Script** (`test_readme_generation.py`)
 - **Purpose**: Test the README generation locally before pushing